Welcome

 - Vietnam and the (re)birth of biopolitics

-I have published several articles in The Conversation on the topic of ‘killer robots’, ethics and robotic decision-making.
+I have published numerous articles in The Conversation on topics ranging from killer robots to robotic decision making and science fiction.
 These have been republished across the web, on news sites such as Metro and The Independent.
 I have also provided comment for the national press, and have appeared on several radio shows including talkRADIO and eFM TBS.

 Latest activity